NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 Important is the use of the "--recurse-submodules" option for the clone command.
 The submodules will not be loaded in the context of cloning without this option.
-But they can still be loaded later on using additional GIT commands.
+But they can still be loaded later on using additional Git commands.
 In addition to the "main" branch, the repository also contains release branches and a "development" branch.